Shadowfiend/graft/readme.md

     response.send("<html>" + $('html').html() + "</html>", { 'Content-Type': 'text/html' }, 200);
   });

-Graft exposes an htmlize function for this purpose, which is passed in as a second parameter:
+Graft exposes an htmlize function for this purpose, which is passed in as a third parameter:

   var withjQuery = require('graft').withjQuery;